 Rituxan® (rituximab): Rituxan is a targeted therapy that can locate cancer cells and kill them directly.
 Because Rituxan is associated with minimal side effects, it can also be administered in combination with chemotherapy to take maximal advantage of both treatment approaches.
 The combination of CHOP chemotherapy plus Rituxan has been shown to cure more patients than CHOP alone in the treatment of advanced stages of NHL.5,6

 Managing Side Effects of Treatment

 Chemotherapy-induced neutropenia can be prevented in most patients with the administration of blood cell growth factors—substances produced by the body to stimulate blood cell production.
-There are two white blood cell growth factors that have been developed in a laboratory and approved by the Food and Drug Administration for the prevention of chemotherapy-induced neutropenia: Neupogen® (filgrastim) and Neulasta® (pegfilgrastim).
-Clinical trials have shown that Neulasta and Neupogen reduce the severity and duration of neutropenia associated with chemotherapy for the treatment of NHL.
-Neulasta is as effective as Neupogen and is administered only once every chemotherapy cycle, whereas Neupogen is administered daily.,
+White blood cell growth factors have been developed and approved by the Food and Drug Administration for the prevention of chemotherapy-induced neutropenia: Neupogen® (filgrastim) and Neulasta® (pegfilgrastim)have both been shown to reduce the severity and duration of neutropenia associated with chemotherapy.
+Neulasta is as effective as Neupogen and is administered only once every chemotherapy cycle, whereas Neupogen is administered daily.7-9

 - Bladder cancer